-Using simple yet extensive filtering conditions, it is possible to select recipients that will be subject to further manipulation - eg. create a new recipient list, edit data in bulk, copy, move or delete.
-Filters can be applied to one, multiple, or all mailing lists in the Mailkit account database.
+Through simple and at the same time extensive conditions, it is possible to select recipients with whom it is possible to work further - e.g. create a new list of recipients, edit data in bulk, copy, move or delete.
+Filters can be applied to one, several, or all recipient lists listed in the Mailkit account database.

-To create a new filter, first click on the Recipient Filter button and then you can start creating the filtering conditions.
+To create a new filter, first click the Filter recipients button and then start creating your filter.

-Next, you can start creating the condition rules.
-The first two steps of the Recipient Filter are the same as found in Delivery capping.
+Next, we can start creating rules.
+The first two steps are the same as for Delivery capping.

 In the first step you can (but don’t have to) add rules related to filtering data stored in recipient's records:

-TIP no.1: Text field matching can be done using equal, not equal, begins with, doesn't begin with, contains, doesn't contain operators: All string matching is CASE INSENSITIVE.
+TIP no.1: Comparison of text fields applies to the use of operators equal, not equal, begins with, doesn't begin with, contains, doesn't contain – all comparison of text strings is ie. CASE INSENSITIVE.

-Example 1: City equals "Červené Pečky" finds not only records with "Červené Pečky" but also "Cervené Pecky".
+Example 1: A city equals to "Červené Pečky" finds not only records with a value of "Červené Pečky" but also "Cervené Pecky".

-Example 2: City equals "Cervené Pecky" finds not only records with "Cervené Pecky" value, but also "Červené Pečky".
+Example 2: A city equals to"Cervené Pecky" finds not only records with a value of "Cervené Pecky", but also "Červené Pečky".

-In the second step, you can (but do not have to) create rules related to recipient interaction with the campaigns:
+In the second step, you can (but don't have to) create rules related to recipient interaction with the campaigns:

-If you click on "Add Campaign / Message", you can select one or more campaigns or specific deliveries.
-You can only choose from campaigns that are less than one year old.
-In addition you can use the Add rule or Add group buttons to define whether the selected campaigns were sent to the receivers or not, whether the receivers have opened them or clicked on a link within these campaigns.
+By clicking on "Add Campaign / Message" you can select one or more campaigns or specific campaign deliveries.
+You can only select from campaigns/messages that are less than one year old.
+Furthermore, using the Add rule or Add group buttons, you can define whether the selected campaigns/messages were sent to the recipients or not, whether the recipients should have opened them, or, for example, clicked on a link in them.

 Once you click Use Filter, you will get to the third step of the recipient filter, where you can do actions with the resulting selected recipients.
 You can either process all records returned by your filter, or narrow down the selection by manually checking individual recipient emails.

-Actions that can be done with the filtered results:
+Actions that can be done with the filtered records: